R8ndeer/imc-prosperity-3/README.md

 <br/>

 After countless requests, we decided to share our final algorithm along with all of our insights to give back to the Prosperity 3 community.
-We also believe that sharing advances the competition itself — ensuring that more participants start on the same page for future editions, and encouraging innovation on IMC’s side.
+We believe that sharing our code advances the competition itself — ensuring that more participants start on the same page for future iterations, and encouraging innovation on IMC’s side.
 While Prosperity 3 already introduced many new products and trading styles, there is still a lot of untapped potential — especially in designing bot behaviors that create deeper and more exploitable opportunities for highly advanced teams.
 We realize that fellow or future participants have varying levels of experience with quant and algorithmic trading, so we tried to make this write-up as detailed and accessible as possible.
 Some topics are just too deep to explain in a short paragraph, so we included links to external resources that less experienced readers should carefully study.